pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 The files `sample-T1-xc.nii.gz` and `sample-T2-xc.nii.gz` will now be in that directory as well, and will be axis aligned and centered.

-* **Note:** REMOVING FILES USING RM IS A PERMANENT ACTION AND IF YOU REMOVE FILES THAT YOU NEED, THEY ARE **GONE**.
-Because of this be very careful when you remove files and only remove and only remove files that you are 100% sure you and nobody else will ever need again.
-If you don’t know what it is, do not remove it.
-Also, as a good rule of thumb it is best to never remove files that you did not make because you never know what they could be being used for.
-Basically, the only files we ever remove are ones that are redundant, such as in the example above.

 Right now you are only practicing on a single case, but often you will want to axis align and center many cases at once.
 You can save a lot of time by using a `for` loop in the shell, so when you eventually find yourself in this situation, ask someone to show you how these work.
 Example for loop:
 ```